Note: The following contents have been experimented with version

 If you open that file, you will notice that is some kind of ndjson file, but using

 You can recover your old terraforming levels by editing the first group in the file:

 This is what controls the main blueprints, the ones you get from milestones in terraformation.
 If you restore the value, they will automatically unlock upon loading the saved game.

 Another of the first blocks contains a property called

-"unlockedGroups", if you also set that to your old values, when you reach the corresponding terraforming levels you will have again the extra unlocks (I think they are blueprint-based).
+"unlockedGroups".
+If you also set that property to your old values, you will have again the extra unlocks (I think they are blueprint chip-based).
 Combined with the previous tweak it's a nice progress recovery.
 I for example had the following value:

 How items and inventory work